SIWSL (Sign in with SimpleLogin)

 is your SimpleLogin AppId and{your_callback_url}

-is the url that user will be redirected back in the next step. -
+is the URL that user will be redirected back to in the next step. -

 User approves sharing data with your app, gets redirected back with